Dog Walker Resume Examples

 Hiking Guide

-- Certified in Wilderness First Aid and CPR
+- Wilderness First Aid and CPR certified through NOLS, 3+ years guiding off-leash dog hikes

 Therapy Dog Handler